-The NPC establishes requirements to address the following three objectives, which are fully described in Division A of the Code:
+The NPC establishes requirements to address the following four objectives, which are fully described in Division A of the Code:

 - safety

 - health

 - protection of buildings and facilities from water and sewage damage

+- environment

 Code provisions do not necessarily address all the characteristics of buildings and facilities that might be considered to have a bearing on the Code's objectives.
-Through the extensive consensus process used to develop and maintain the National Model Codes (see the section entitled Development of the National Model Codes), the code-user community has decided which characteristics should be regulated through the NPC.
+Through the extensive consensus process used to develop and maintain Codes Canada (see the section entitled Development of Codes Canada), the code-user community has decided which characteristics should be regulated through the NPC.

 Because the NPC is a model code, its requirements can be considered as the minimum acceptable measures required to adequately achieve the above-listed objectives, as recommended by the Canadian Commission on Building and Fire Codes.
-They become minimum acceptable requirements once they are adopted and passed into law or regulation by an authority having jurisdiction: i.e. the requirements represent the minimum level of performance required to achieve the objectives that is acceptable to the adopting authority.
+They become minimum acceptable requirements once they are adopted and passed into law or regulation by an authority having jurisdiction: i.e., the requirements represent the minimum level of performance required to achieve the objectives that is acceptable to the adopting authority.

 Plumbing code users are also involved in the development of the NPC and they help determine the content.
-The Code development process is described in the section entitled Development of the National Model Codes.
+The Code development process is described in the section entitled Development of Codes Canada.